-Thanks to assistance from donors, sponsors and grants including from the Ian Potter Foundation, less than 5 foxes are believed to remain on Phillip Island, with the ultimate aim to remove them all.
+Thanks to assistance from donors, sponsors and grants including from the Ian Potter Foundation, Phillip Island was declared fox-free in 2017 after over 25 years of dedicated efforts to remove them.

-In 2014 the program received $192,500 from the Ian Potter Foundation to intensify efforts and work to remove the final est. 5 foxes from the island.
-If successful Phillip Island will be the largest island from which introduced red foxes have been removed.
+In 2014 the program received $192,500 from the Ian Potter Foundation to intensify efforts and work to remove the final estimated 5 foxes from the island.
+Phillip Island is now the largest island from which introduced red foxes have been removed.

 |Phillip Island's last remaining little penguin colony on the Summerland Peninsula has undergone significant changes in the last 150 years.
 European settlement brought with it grazing and farming which dramatically altered the landscape.
 In the 1920s Summerland Peninsula was subdivided and 175 houses were built in the penguin colony across several decades.
 Land clearing, fire, domestic pets and traffic put significant pressure on the little penguins and dramatically altered the landscape.|